SENG-499-Company-3/algorithm-2/README.md

 $ docker compose up
 ```

-- Finally, when your done running the project run the following command to shut down the containers.
+- Finally, when you're done running the project run the following command to shut down the containers.

 ```bash
 $ docker compose down